preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

         - Windows/Linux: F12 or Control + Shift + J
     -  When we are creating global variables, we are creating properties on the Window object.
     - The inverse is also true.
 When we create a property on the Window object, it becomes the global variable.
-- The **alert dialog popup** displays a message that needs to be shown to the user.
+- The **`alert` dialog popup** displays a message that needs to be shown to the user.
 It has one button that can be used to acknowledge and close the popup box.

     It is a blocking method.
 It blocks the execution of subsequent lines of code till you take action.
--
+- The `confirm` dialog box is used to take a boolean answer from a user like yes/no, proceed/cancel, and more.
+The dialog box contains two buttons based on which appropriate action can be taken.